 Feeding Wisconsin and its member food banks deliver results and community benefits on multiple bottom lines, positively impacting people, the economy, the environment, and the community.

-- 38.9 million meals distributed in 2014 to Wisconsin families, helping to provide them with the food and nutrition they need to work, learn, and live healthy lives
+- Over 50 million meals distributed in 2016 to Wisconsin families, helping to provide them with the food and nutrition they need to work, learn, and live healthy lives

-- On average, our 750 affiliated agencies and 1,500 partner programs throughout the state provide food to about 600,000 unique Wisconsin residents every year, totaling 4.5 million annual visits
+- On average, our 750 affiliated agencies and over 1,000 local programs throughout the state provide food to about 600,000 unique Wisconsin residents every year, totaling 4.5 million annual visits

-- Our six member food banks provide over 100 jobs in Wisconsin, ranging in skill level and job type from grocery and agricultural food sourcer to clerical staff to marketing and PR professional to commercial truck driver
+- Jobs: our participating food banks provide over 100 jobs in Wisconsin, ranging in skill level and job type from grocery and agricultural food sourcer to clerical staff to marketing and PR professional to commercial truck driver

-- Each food bank runs and maintains its fleet of semi’s and refrigerated trucks, picking up and delivering food to programs throughout the state
+- Logistics: our food banks run and maintain a fleet of 30 tractor-trailers and refrigerated box trucks, picking up and delivering food to programs throughout the state.

-- Our food banks facilitated over $60 million worth of food investments by Wisconsin citizens and businesses over the last twelve months
+- Investments: our food banks facilitated over $90 million worth of food investments by Wisconsin citizens and businesses over the last twelve months

-- Through our members’ FoodShare Outreach, we helped to bring in $9 million in federal food benefits, which not only provided Wisconsinites the ability to purchase the food they needed but also provided an additional $16 million in local economic activity
+- Programming: Our statewide FoodShare outreach program helped to bring $9 million in federal food buying dollars into the state.
+This helped our friends and neighbors purchase the food they need and also provided an additional $16 million in local economic activity.

 - Diverted over 16 million pounds of edible and nutritious food from the excess stream and connected that food to Wisconsin families in tough times